App version: 0.1.0

 Choosing a Credit Card

 Before you go shopping for a credit card — and definitely before you apply for one — it can be helpful to review what you most want from the account.
 For example, if you think you’ll carry a balance from month to month, your priority might be to get the lowest interest rate possible.
-But if you plan to pay off your account balance every month, and you don’t have to worry as much about interest rates, you may focus on choosing a credit card with appealing travel or cash-back rewards.
+If you plan to pay off your account balance every month and you don’t have to worry as much about interest rates, you may focus on choosing a credit card with appealing travel or cash-back rewards.
 On the other hand, if you’re looking to build or rebuild your credit, you could check out the best offers available for both secured and unsecured credit cards

 The Takeaway